amcsi/szeremi-nginx/README.md

 Nginx image project for *.szeremi.org

-Also contains other unit files for Docker that don't warrant their own Git projects.
+Also contains the unit files for Docker used on the server.

 ### nginx-proxy